ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please sign add validator hash on the ledger device ***
 ```

-This activates a `Sign Hash` window on the Ledger.
-Navigate to the Ledger `Accept`
+This activates a `Please review` window on the Ledger.
+Navigate to the Ledger's `APPROVE` window by
-window by using the Ledger's right button, and then authorize the request by pressing both left and
+using the Ledger's right button, and then authorize the request by pressing both left and
 right buttons.

 This might take a couple of seconds.
 After, it prints: